 3. Create a workstation

 Understandably, not everyone has a home office.
 Those who have an office find it easier to stay productive because it is a place you associate with work.
-Fortunately, creating a workstation at home is not as difficult as you might think.
+Fortunately, creating a flexible workstation at home is not as difficult as you might think.
 All you need is good lighting, a table, and a comfortable chair to get started.
 You can create this set up in your living room or bedroom.
 Some home working parents have even done it in the closet.